huntergregory/Generalized_Cellular_Automata/doc/REFACTORING_DISCUSSION_cfg11_hlg16.md

 #Refactoring Discussion
 We refactored the updateCells() method in the PredatorPrey subclass.
+We tried to analyze the code to find sections that made sense to break up into individual methods because they accomplished very specific tasks.
+Additionally we looked for any code that was repeated throughout the method (or was at least very similar across implementations) and refactored that into individual methods.